Antiz96/antiz.fr/content/blog/archlinux-official-wsl-image.md

 ## Final thoughts

 I am *really* happy and proud that we managed to get this through!
-Not only on the Arch Linux side itself (as the subject raised much more resilience and concerns the first time it was raised a few years back) but also on the Microsoft who showed a very helpful and cooperative approach toward our effort!
+Not only on the Arch Linux side itself (as the subject raised much more resilience and concerns the first time it was raised a few years back) but also on the Microsoft one, who showed a very helpful and cooperative approach toward our effort!
 I hope that this official Arch Linux `WSL` image will be useful to some people and will be beneficial for Arch Linux's discoverability and accessibility.

 I'd like to take this conclusion as an occasion to thank:

 - Fedora for *coincidentally* studying those intricaties around the same time as I did (which helped a lot)! 😄
-- Microsoft for showing interest in including our Arch Linux image in their official `WSL` distribution manifest.
+- Microsoft for showing interest in including our Arch Linux image to their official `WSL` Linux distributions manifest.
 - [klausenbusk](https://github.com/klausenbusk) for helping in [setting up the mirroring of the image](https://gitlab.archlinux.org/archlinux/infrastructure/-/merge_requests/924).
-- [heftig](https://github.com/heftig) for accepting to add the [dzn / microsoft experimental driver to our mesa package](https://gitlab.archlinux.org/archlinux/packaging/packages/mesa/-/issues/25), allowing to improve the user experience.
+- [heftig](https://github.com/heftig) for adding the [dzn / microsoft experimental driver to our mesa package](https://gitlab.archlinux.org/archlinux/packaging/packages/mesa/-/issues/25), allowing to improve the user experience.
-- [nl6720](https://wiki.archlinux.org/title/User:Nl6720) for providing precious help and hint with the dedicated documentation on the Arch Wiki page.
+- [nl6720](https://wiki.archlinux.org/title/User:Nl6720) for providing precious help and hints with the related documentation on the Arch Wiki.
-- [mhegreberg](https://github.com/mhegreberg) for jumping in as an Arch Linux community member, offering his help to maintain this image.
+- [mhegreberg](https://github.com/mhegreberg) for jumping in as an Arch Linux community member, offering help to maintain this WSL image.
 - Everyone who shared thoughts & showed interest in the related mail thread & the related RFC as well as everyone that helped along the way regarding the implementation and the documentation in the Wiki.